 Express same day processing can be requested during a video call.
 Business hours 11am-5pm.

-What do I need to be able
+What do I need to get a medical marijuana card in Arizona online?

 Part 1